Shroedinger’s Rapist And The Imagined Right To Intrude

 So, I really think that this post misses the mark totally – because very few heterosexual men are going to follow the long list of rigid demands and orders outlined in the original post.

-• Long list of rigid demands and orders?
+Long list of rigid demands and orders?
 Where?

-• osoborracho Says:
+• osoborracho permalink

 I think the point of the post is that men should probably just leave strange women they see in public alone, unless the woman initiates contact.
 I don’t think it is an unreasonable request for a man to understand that to female strangers he may look like a potential threat, and try to show restraint (keep to himself) out of respect for that.